gla-rad/MCP-Charts/README.md

 the badge available on the top of this page.

 ## Description
-This is a repository generated and currently maintened by the Research and Development Directorate (GRAD) of the General LIghthouse Authorities of the UK and Ireland (GLA).
-The main purpose is to provide an easy way to deploy the [Maritime Connectivity Platform (MCP)](https://maritimeconnectivity.net/) services into a Kubernetes environemnt using Helm charts.
+This is a repository generated and currently maintained by the Research and Development Directorate (GRAD) of the General LIghthouse Authorities of the UK and Ireland (GLA).
+The main purpose is to provide an easy way to deploy the [Maritime Connectivity Platform (MCP)](https://maritimeconnectivity.net/) services into a Kubernetes environment using Helm charts.

 ## Workflows
 This project is based on github workflows to build and publish the charts